TAndrewLopez/gen_records_nextjs/README.md

 <!-- BRIEF DESCRIPTION -->
 <p align="center">
 Gen Records is an E-commerce website.
 It fetches album and artist data from Spotify's API to represent Vinyl Records.
-Equipped with user and administrator experiences.
+Website is equipped with user and administrator experiences.
 </p>

 <!-- VIDEO LINK -->